Valuations and the Hopf Monoid of Generalized Permutahedra: Introduction

-The goal of this paper is to explain the intimate relationship between the Hopf-theoretic structures of Section \ref{sec:intro1} and the valuations of Section \ref{sec:intro2}.
-Let $\mbf{GP^+}$ be the species of extended generalized permutahedra, whose components are the vector spaces
+The goal of this paper is to explain the intimate relationship between the Hopf algebraic structures of Section \ref{sec:intro1} and the valuations of Section \ref{sec:intro2}.
+Let $\F$ be a field of characteristic $0$ and let $\mbf{GP}^+$ be the ($\F$-linear) Hopf monoid of extended generalized permutahedra, whose components are the vector spaces

 for all finite sets $I$.
-Consider the subdivisions of a polytope in this family into polytopes of this family; they give rise to the \textbf{inclusion-exclusion subspecies} $\mbf{ie} \subset \mbf{GP^+}$ consisting of the vector spaces
+Consider the subdivisions of polyhedra in this family into polyhedra in this family; they give the \textbf{inclusion-exclusion subspecies} $\mbf{ie} \subset \mbf{GP}^+$ consisting of the vector spaces

 Consider the indicator vector spaces of generalized permutahedra: